Concatenation: Implementation

 In programming, string concatenation generally occurs at run time, as string values are typically not known until run time.
-However, in the case of string literals, the values are known at compile time, and thus string concatenation can be done at compile time, either via string literal concatenation or via constant folding.
+However, in the case of string literals, the values are known at compile time, and thus string concatenation can be done at compile time either via string literal concatenation or via constant folding, a potential run-time optimization.

 Concatenation of sets of strings

 In formal language theory and pattern matching (including regular expressions), the concatenation operation on strings is generalised to an operation on sets of strings as follows: